 Tracking of NRA Payments in AP and Financial Aid

 Once the data in FNIS is approved and all required tax forms are signed by the NRA; the Payroll Office, will calculate withholding and generate the required tax letter that indicates any tax withholding rate and amount.
 The department must have this letter at hand BEFORE processing any payments to an NRA through the Financial Aid and Accounts Payable offices.
 Because of the nature of this analysis and the complexities brought about by the new vendor create process and the financial aid process, we would like to offer the following guidance to make NRA paperwork and payments process easier for you:

 - Send your request for NRA analysis (NRA name, banner ID number and email address to Payroll) to ForeignNationals@wm.edu.

 - Send the original Vendor Payment Request Form (VPRF) to Payroll.

 - Payroll will complete the FNIS process described above with the NRA.

-- Payroll will provide Accounts Payable with the completed W-8BEN.
-(Part of the documents issued in FNIS).
+- Department must provide Accounts Payable with the completed W-8BEN.

 - Accounts Payable will create the NRA in Cardinal and Banner.